 What happens in the life of a child ripples throughout their environment now and in the future.
 We believe that changed environments may assist children, but transformed children will inevitably change their environments.

-For details of the child sponsorship programme, go to www.compassionuk.org or speak with the Minister or one of the Leadership Team at St. Luke’s.
+For details of the child sponsorship programme, go to www.compassionuk.org or speak with one of the Leadership Team at St. Luke’s.